 - V is the value matrix, representing the meaning of each token

-- d_k is the dimensionality of the key vectors
+- d_k is the dimension of the key vectors

-The softmax function is used to compute an attention distribution—that is, a set of weights indicating how much attention should be paid to each token in the input sequence; this constitutes a probability distribution.
-Multiplying the value matrix by the attention distribution produces the attention vector, which represents the importance of each token in the input sequence with respect to the current token.
+The softmax function is used to compute an attention distribution, i.e., a set of weights indicating how much attention should be paid to each token in the input sequence; this is a probability distribution.
+The multiplication of the value matrix with the attention distribution enables the generation of an attention vector, which represents the importance of each token in the input sequence for the current token.

 What ChatGPT Can Do